Moist and fragrant Spiced Pumpkin Bread flavored with warm spices. The addition of toasted pumpkin seeds provides crunch and texture.

 Visiting the pumpkin patch and the corn maze was a fun fall (autumn) outing for the family.
 This was especially so when the boys were little.
 We would pack a lunch and have a picnic at the farm.
 The boys enjoyed the pony rides, hay rides, and petting zoo.
 They loved going through the pumpkin patch and selecting the roundest and most even colored pumpkins they could find.
 Each child was allowed to choose his own pumpkin so that mom could make a pumpkin pie and some pumpkin soup.
 That was then.
 Today, only the “older” folks think of the pumpkin patch…..sigh!

-This is a recipe I have tweaked and used many times.
-I usually add a third of a cup each of chopped walnuts and chocolate chips into the mix for a rich and dense loaf.
-Today, I have decided to use a half cup of toasted pumpkin seeds instead.
+Today’s Spiced Pumpkin Bread recipe is one I have tweaked and used many times.
+I usually add one third cup each of chopped walnuts and chocolate chips into the mix for a rich and dense loaf.
+This time, I decided to use a half cup toasted pumpkin seeds instead.
 It is good either way.
-I hope you will give this Spiced Pumpkin Bread a try.
+I hope you will give this recipe a try.